Nnedi Okorafor

-Her writing is Africanfuturism and Africanjujuism, which is heavily influenced by her dual Nigerian and American heritage.
+Her writing is Africanfuturism and Africanjujuism, both terms she coined and is heavily influenced by her dual Nigerian and American heritage.
 She is the recipient of multiple awards, including the Hugo Award, Nebula Award, Eisner Award and World Fantasy Award.
 She is considered to be among the third generation of Nigerian writers.
+Okorafor was inducted by the Museum of Pop Culture into the Science Fiction Hall of Fame in 2024.